JoshuaBarawa/School-Electoral-System/README.md

 # School-Electoral-System
-A system for electing school prefects
+A system for electing school prefects ||
+A program developed using Access for electing prefects in a school.